 The high latitude soil is saturated or nearly saturated with water year-round, forming what we call the "Great Northern Swamp" (figure 3d), with slightly less terrestrial water storage during June-July when evaporation (fueled by increased summer insolation) exceeds precipitation (figure 3c-d).
 Interestingly, the soil moisture in the Great Northern Swamp is supplied by water transport from the tropics, and not from local moisture recycling alone.
 This becomes clear when the land is initialized without any water (NorthlandEmpty).
 In this simulation, the high latitude soil water is indistinguishable from NorthlandBright within 4-5 years (figures 3d-e).
-The transport of water to the poles is explored further in section e.
+The transport of water to the poles is explored further in section 3e.

-268 b.
+270 b.
 Climate impacts of land albedo

-As we would expect, reducing the albedo of the land surface (making the land darker) leads to surface warming.
+As we would expect, reducing the albedo of the land surface (making the land darker) leads to 271 surface warming.
 In NorthlandDark, the land albedo is the same as that of the ocean.
-As such, the land hemisphere absorbs more solar energy in NorthlandDark than in NorthlandBright (figure S2b), leading to greater temperatures year-round (figure 2c).
-The additional shortwave (SW) radiation absorbed in NorthlandDark compared to NorthlandBright is released to the atmosphere in the form of longwave (LW) radiation, sensible heat or latent heat (figure S2c-f).
-Increased temperatures and increased water vapor (resulting in similar relative humidity over the continent between NorthlandDark and NorthlandBright, figure 2e) lead to more downwelling longwave radiation at the surface (figure S2a).
-That is, the warming in NorthlandDark is not only due to increased SW absorption, but also due to increased downwelling LW at the surface.
-NorthlandDark is warmer than NorthlandBright over both land (+7.4K, figure 2c, table S1) and ocean (+2.4K, figure 2c, table S1), due to atmospheric transport of water vapour and heat.
-The continent in NorthlandDark is not only warmer than NorthlandBright - it is also wetter, particularly during the months of August-October, when the ITCZ shifts north (figure 2d).
+As such, 272 the land hemisphere absorbs more solar energy in NorthlandDark than in NorthlandBright (figure S2b), leading to greater temperatures year-round (figure 2c).
+The additional shortwave (SW) ra-274 diation absorbed in NorthlandDark compared to NorthlandBright is released to the atmosphere in 275 the form of longwave (LW) radiation, sensible heat or latent heat (figure S2c-f).
+Increased temperatures and increased water vapor (resulting in similar relative humidity over the continent between 277 NorthlandDark and NorthlandBright, figure 2e) lead to more downwelling longwave radiation at 278 the surface (figure S2a).
+That is, the warming in NorthlandDark is due to increased SW absorption as well as increased downwelling LW at the surface.
+NorthlandDark is warmer than Northland-280 Bright over both land (+7.4K, figure 2c, table S1) and ocean (+2.4K, figure 2c, table S1), due to 281 atmospheric transport of water vapor and heat.
+The continent in NorthlandDark is not only warmer than NorthlandBright - it is also wetter, particularly during the months of August-October, when the ITCZ is shifted to the north in NorthlandDark vs. NorthlandBright (figure 2d, figure 4a-b).